asssaf/gmail-relay/README.md

 In order to use gmail-relay the Gmail API needs to be enabled and authorized.
 See https://developers.google.com/gmail/api/quickstart/python for instructions.

+Also, gmail-relay.py depends on `google-api-python-client` so first make sure you have that installed.

+## OAuth client ID
 Authorization happens through the browser so (usually) needs to be run as a normal user.
 Once you create an OAuth client ID and download the JSON, rename it `client_secret.json` and place it in a user accessible directory.

-By default gmail-relay.py will look in `~/.gmail-relay/client_secret.json`, but if you use a different directory you can pass the --config=myconfigdir argument.
+By default gmail-relay.py will look in `~/.gmail-relay/client_secret.json`, but if you use a different directory you can pass the --user_config_dir=myconfigdir argument.

-gmail-relay.py depends on `google-api-python-client` so first make sure you have that installed.

 Then, run:

-    $ gmail-relay.py --auth --config=~/.gmail-relay
+    $ gmail-relay.py --auth --user_config_dir=~/.gmail-relay

 You can now send RFC 2822 compliant messages by passing them to gmail-relay.py through stdin

-    $ cat message | gmail-relay.py --config=~/.gmail-relay
+    $ cat message | gmail-relay.py --user_config_dir=~/.gmail-relay

 If you wish to have gmail-relay run as a system service (e.g. by systemd) you'll need to copy the generated `credentials.json` file to `/etc/gmail-relay/` (and chmod it 600).

+## Using a service account with Domain Wide Delegation
+A service acount can be used to impersonate a user (send email on it's behalf) with DwD (Domain wide delegation).
+This is great when you want to avoid browser based authorization.

+* Create a service account
+* Enable DwD on the service account
+* Create a client ID for the service account
+* Download and store the JSON for the service account

+You should now be able to send email as `my_email@gmail.com` by running:

+    $ gmail-relay.py --service_user=my_email@gmail.com --service_config=/path/to/service.json

 ### gmail-relay.py
 Sends a message passed to it in stdin. gmail-relay.py doesn't queue.
 For queuing you can use something like `gmail-relay-process-queue` (see below)

 If it doesn't find an existing credentials file under `CONFIG_DIR/credentials.json`, it will attempt to authorize through the browser.
 Authorization requires `client_secret.json` to be present in `CONFIG_DIR`.

 Pass `--auth` to run autohrization only and exit

 Pass `--config=myconfigdir` to use a custom config directory instead of the default `~/.gmail-relay`